TheDeanLab/COMPASS/docs/source/physical_assembly/physical_assembly.rst

 Parts List
 ###############################

-A breakdown spreadsheet of all components used in this build is viewable under the COMPASS V1 Sample Scanning tab `here
+A breakdown spreadsheet of all components used in this build is viewable under the COMPASS Base tab `here
 <https://365utsouthwestern-my
 .sharepoint.com/:x:/g/personal/john_haug_utsouthwestern_edu/EanyUn-KA9JFlo4WwGfxktcBnvZMAhbmhdd7LOCfLSL5bQ?e=NZO83I>`_: